tleskin/enigma/README.md

 ![img](http://i.imgur.com/2FMBK01.png "Crack")

-This project was completed as a project at the Turing School of Software & Design.
+This project was completed as part of the curriculum at the [Turing School of Software & Design](http://turing.io/).
 For more information, visit http://tutorials.jumpstartlab.com/projects/enigma.html.